Fresno Clergy Abuse Attorney

 Fresno Clergy Sexual Abuse Lawyer

-Over the last twenty years, the Roman Catholic Church has been scrutinized in every state, including California, for how they predatory priests.
+Over the last twenty years, the Roman Catholic Church has been scrutinized in every state, including California, for how they handle predatory priests.
 Many of these religious sexual abusers targeted their victims at Catholic schools, parishes, summer camps, Church-related functions, and sporting events.
-To date, in California, over 700 Catholic religious leaders have credible allegations that they sexually molested young adults and underage children.
+To date, in California, over 700 Catholic religious leaders have credible allegations against them that they sexually molested young adults and underage children.